ncatlab/nlab-content/pages/8/3/7/2/2738/content.md

 +-- {: .num_prop}
 ###### Proposition

-The class of normal morphisms in $dSet$ is generated from the boundary inclusions under
+The class of normal morphisms in [[dSet]] is generated from the boundary inclusions under

 * [[pushouts]];